[HISTORY: Adopted by the Board of Supervisors of Shenandoah County 5-14-2013 by Ord. No. 2013-05. Amendments noted where applicable.]

 - PROGRAM ADMINISTRATOR

 Designation.
-The Director of Planning & Zoning is hereby designated as the program administrator.
+The Director of Community Development is hereby designated as the program administrator.

 Powers and duties.
 The program administrator, or his designee, shall have the following powers and duties with respect to the program: